 - Number changes: This uses the SetupHours whenever the number changes under this attribute.
 For example, when temperature switches from 100 to 200 degrees.

 - Next Number is higher: This uses the SetupHours when switching from a lower to a higher number.

 - Next Number is lower: This uses the SetupHours when switching from a higher to a lower number.

 - Lookup in Attribute Code Table: Uses a table to determine the setup time.
 This overrides the SetupHours.

 - Lookup by Attribute Number Range: Uses a table to determine setup time and overrides SetupHours.

 Setup on First Activities:

 There are two ways that the first activities can have setup scheduled.
 Often, manufacturers perform setup on resources or work centers as the last order of business the previous night or previous shift.
-When the work centers have already been set up, there is no need to perform the setup for the first run on the next day or shift.
+When the work centers have already been set up, there is no need to perform the first run on the next day or shift.
 Setup can be omitted in two ways: